 All staff are required to be fully vaccinated against COVID-19.

-All unvaccinated students exposed to a positive COVID case must quarantine the CDC required time prior to returning to school.
-In the event a family must quarantine, tuition will be waived for all full weeks affected.
+In the event a family must quarantine/isolate, tuition will be waived for all full weeks affected.
 Tuition will not be credited for partial weeks.

 If children become ill during the day, they will isolate in the office away from other children.